 D. an air pump or pumps adequate to inflate boats after repairs,

-E. carry and use a washable, leak-proof, reusable toilet system that allows for the carry-out and disposal of solid human body waste in a responsible and lawful manner; the system must be adequate for the size of the group and length of the trip.
+E. a washable, leak-proof, reusable toilet system that allows for the carry-out and disposal of solid human body waste in a responsible and lawful manner; the system must be adequate for the size of the group and length of the trip.
 Leaving solid human body waste on public land or dumping it into vault toilets or trash receptacles at BLM facilities is prohibited.

-F. a durable metal fire pan at least 12 inches wide with at least a 1.5 inch lip around its outer edge and sufficient to contain fire and remains; Fire pans must be carried on all trips (except single-day trips April 1 through October 31) even if stoves are to be used for cooking.
+F. a durable metal fire pan at least 12 inches wide with at least a 1.5 inch lip around its outer edge and sufficient to contain fire and remains; fire pans must be carried on all trips (except single-day trips April 1 through October 31) even if stoves are to be used for cooking.
 All fires must be contained in the fire pan.
 Fire blankets under fire pans are recommended to facilitate total ash removal.

 4. At the launch, each raft, dory, or canoe must have: